kite-sdk/kite-docs/using-kite-properties.md

 There are several dataset properties that affect how files are written.
 These settings are especially relevant for Parquet because it buffers records in memory.

+You can set properties on your datasets with [`DatasetDescriptor.Builder.property`][dataset-descriptor-builder] when using the API, or with the `--set` option from the command line.

 ### kite.write.cache-size

 `kite.write.cache-size` controls the number of files kept open by an HDFS or Hive dataset writer.